marmelab/react-admin/docs/Actions.md

 ```
 {% endraw %}

 **Tip**: You can avoid storing data in the Redux state by storing data in a component state instead.
 It's much less complicated to deal with, and more performant, too.
-Use the global state only when you really need to.
+Use the global state only when you need to access data from several components which are far away in the application tree.

 ## List Bulk Actions